liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 1. In the root Audience Targeting project folder `apps/content-targeting`, run the `create_rule` command (appropriate for your OS) from a command prompt.
-   For example, the command below shows creating a rule project that uses `weather` in it's project name and uses *Weather* as its display name:
+   For example, the command below creates a rule project with `weather` for its project name and *Weather* as its display name:

         create_rule.bat weather "Weather"